Jonathan de Marte

-Early and personal life
+Early life and education

-De Marte is son of Dorrie Derfler, a probation officer, and is Jewish.
-He had his bar mitzvah in Temple Beth Am in Yorktown Heights.
-His younger brother Matthew, one of his triplet siblings, is in the Los Angeles Angels’ scouting department.
-He grew up in Yorktown Heights, New York, 35 miles north of New York City.
-In October 2018 he became a dual Israeli citizen, partly to help Israel's baseball team make the 2020 Olympics.

-High school

-De Marte attended Lakeland High School in Yorktown Heights, New York, where as both a junior in 2010 and a senior in 2011 he was named the best high school baseball player in New York State, as the New York State Gatorade Player of the Year.
+de Marte was born into a Jewish family.
+His father, Vincent de Marte, is a criminal defense lawyer, and his mother, Dorrie Derfler, is a probation officer.
+Jonathan celebrated his bar mitzvah at Temple Beth Am in Yorktown Heights.
+Growing up in Yorktown Heights, New York, de Marte attended Lakeland High School in Yorktown Heights, New York, where as both a junior in 2010 and a senior in 2011 he was named the best high school baseball player in New York State, as the New York State Gatorade Player of the Year.
 He was also named the 2010 Louisville Slugger New York Player of the Year, a 2011 Louisville Slugger All-American, a two-time State Player of the Year by the New York Sportswriters, a two-time All-State pick, and a three-time All-Section and All-League honoree.
 As a senior he was 6-1 as a pitcher with a 1.22 ERA, and had 59 strikeouts and gave up five walks in 40 innings, while as a batter he hit .492 with 20 RBIs.

-College

-De Marte attended the University of Richmond, in Richmond, Virginia.
+de Marte attended the University of Richmond, in Richmond, Virginia.
 In 2013, as a redshirt freshman pitcher, he was 5–0 with a 4.11 ERA.
 The following season, before joining the disabled list due to injury, he was 2–4 with a 9.97 ERA.
 He sat out 2015, and in 2016 he batted .319 in 17 games and played third base.
 In 2017, he was team captain and had a team-best 2.67 ERA and four saves as a relief pitcher, and as a hitter he batted .294 with a team-best five home runs.
 He was an Atlantic 10 All-Academic honoree.
 He received an undergraduate degree in Rhetoric and Communications, and a graduate degree in Human Resources Management.